-In these uncharted economic times, I feel now is a good time to look at how doctors and dentists can benefit from the uncertain political landscape and the volatile financial markets that come hand in hand.
+With this backdrop it makes me feel now is a good time to look at how doctors and dentists can benefit from this uncertain political landscape, and the volatile financial markets that come hand in hand.

 A falling market does not mean you should necessarily be put off investing.
 As Warren Buffet once said ‘Be fearful when others are greedy and greedy when others are fearful’.

-It’s also worth remembering that if you are invested in the markets, a long term view should be taken and short term volatility should not cause you too much concern…that is, of course, as long as you are invested within the parameters of your chosen risk profile.
+It’s also worth remembering that if you are investing in the markets, a long term view should be taken and short term volatility should not cause you too much concern…that is, of course, as long as you are investing within the parameters of your chosen risk profile and you are being really careful to not invest money you may need access to in the short term.

 It is impossible to time the market and indeed it can be a costly mistake to attempt to do so.
-But over the long term, time in the market can result in excellent returns.
+You need to be fully aware that the value of investments and the income derived from them may go down as well as up.
+However, over the long term, time in the market can result in excellent returns.

 Investing on a regular basis